-- 1. Initial Training For most people who put on seminars, this is their bread-and-butter program.
-Depending on the commitment of the client, this program can take on various lengths of time to deliver.
+- 1. Initial Training.
+For most people who put on seminars, this is their bread-and-butter program.
+Depending on the client's commitment, this program can take various lengths of time to deliver.
 It typically runs between one to three days.
 Allow me to make one more recommendation.
 Clients request closed sessions to receive the direct feedback from the speaker.
 This means that these programs need to be highly interactive with exercises tightly monitored.
 For that reason, I rarely recommend a training session with more than 20 participants. - 2.
-Follow-Up Training Gone are the days when consulting companies can survive by delivering initial training programs, and move on.
-It's unfair to the client who will have difficulties getting the programs they purchased to stick.
+Follow-up Training.
+Gone are the days when consulting companies could survive by delivering initial training programs and moving on.
+It's unfair to clients who have difficulties implementing the information they are learning in the programs they purchase.
 It's also foolish for the consultant who is clearly leaving money on the table.
-Follow-up training is not a repeat of the training that was initially offered, but instead a program delivered to add onto whatever was initially taught.
-Sadly, many companies never make it to the follow-up training because it was never initially implemented.
+Follow-up training is not a repeat of the training that was initially offered but instead a program delivered to add on to whatever was initially taught.
+Sadly,

+- many companies never make it to the follow-up training because it was never implemented.
 That's where the third basic program comes in. - 3.
-Implementation Training One of the most common questions I'm asked when I complete the initial training for a company is, "When will you be back to follow up?"
-My answer is, "Tomorrow if you would like.
+Implementation Training.
+One of the most common questions I'm asked when I complete the initial training for a company is "When will you be back to follow up?"
+My answer is "Tomorrow if you would like.
 As a matter of fact, I'd be happy to come back on a weekly basis.
 However, I don't think that's a very good cost-effective solution."
 I then add, "Why don't I spend some time teaching you how to implement this program?
 That way you can protect your investment.
 Then, when I come back in six months to a year, we won't have to conduct the same seminar.
 We can simply add to what has already been implemented."
 My suggestion is when you put together a seminar or a workshop program, make sure you are putting a program together that will help management use job aids, feedback models, and implementation benchmarking.
 That way you'll be creating a client for life.